toke-digital/toke/README.md

 I've used Steve Perkin's [BetterCloud driver](https://github.com/BetterCloud/vault-java-driver) successfully but I needed KVv2 support, which that project did not provide at the time.
 They have a little different idea on design as well.
-This is intended to be an enterprise solution.
+This is intended to be an enterprise solution and to do lots of things which go a bit beyond the basics.

 Requires
 ---------------------